Perspective | The Masters calls for strategy. Bryson DeChambeau is trying strong-arm math instead.

 Obviously, because how else could he have been that short?

-Over the past year, DeChambeau transformed his body by adding weight — weight that would translate to so much clubhead speed, which in turn would translate to so much distance — and arrives with the credentials of a six-stroke victory in the most recent major, the U.S. Open in September.
+DeChambeau transformed his body over the past year by adding weight — weight that would translate to so much clubhead speed, which in turn would translate to so much distance — and he arrived with the credentials of a six-stroke victory in the most recent major, the U.S. Open in September.
 But in some ways, this pandemic-delayed Masters is his official coming-out party.
 Out-hyping Woods at Augusta is nearly impossible.
-Yet here was DeChambeau, with the awkward-looking, single-plane swing and the prodigious length, playing three groups ahead of Tiger, drawing more eyeballs — from media and photographers, because there are no fans — than Woods himself.
+Yet here was DeChambeau, with the awkward-looking, single-plane swing and the prodigious length, playing three groups ahead of Tiger, drawing more eyeballs — from media and photographers because there are no fans — than Woods himself.

 “What Bryson has done has been absolutely incredible,” Woods said before the tournament began.